clavisound/SlimLoRa/README.md

 This library is probably the most easy to use LoRaWAN library.
 The target is LoRaWAN-1.0.3 specification.
 It supports OTAA / Join, most important MAC commands - like DR, power, NBtrans, downlinks for user application and session is stored to EEPROM.
 Applications downlinks are static selectable via `#define` in `SlimLoRa.h`.
 Default is 11 bytes.
 If you want a complete LoRaWAN library try [Radiolib](https://github.com/jgromes/RadioLib/) (needs around 52kBytes of program flash), or LMIC (around 36kBytes of program flash).

-SlimLoRa needs around 12558 Bytes (13kBytes) but it's getting bigger with the support of MAC commands and more LoRaWAN specification to be added.
+SlimLoRa needs around 12558 Bytes* (13kBytes).
 SlimLoRa gives LoRaWAN life to old μCU's like ATmega 328 with 32kBytes of flash.

+* in fact, I think the overhead is around 9kBytes.

 [SlimLoRa MAC response in MAC command via Helium original console.](https://krg.etraq.eu/minisites/lora/mac-command-response_crop.png)